 Canker sores are no fun.
-Even though canker sores are often hidden behind the gums, the pain and discomfort that canker sores cause make you unable to smile, talk, or eat and drink.
+Even though canker sores are often hidden behind the gums, the pain and discomfort that canker sores cause make you unable to smile, talk, eat and drink.

 Canker sores are no laughing matter.
 Even though they aren’t permanent and don’t signify a serious underlying disease, they wreak havoc on your social and physical comfort.
 Using one or more of these remedies for canker sores may help your sores heal faster or prevent outbreaks from happening in the first place.